Matt2111/qmk_firmware/AI_AGENT_MUST_READ.md

 export PATH=$PATH:/home/matt/.local/bin && /home/matt/.local/bin/qmk compile -kb keychron/q4_pro/iso -km default
 ```

+**Note:** This is the primary keyboard for the user.
+The `qmk flash` command will wait for the device to enter DFU mode, so you can run the command and then put the keyboard into DFU mode.

 ## Flashing the Firmware

 To flash the firmware, you first need to put your keyboard into DFU (Device Firmware Update) mode.